plugorgau/constitution_and_policies/values statement.md

 diversity at our conferences, events, and other activities.

 --------------------------------------------------------------------------------
-This statement expresses Linux Australia's core values to guide to our organisation's decisions, projects and campaigns.
+This statement expresses Perth Linux Users Groups's core values to guide to our organisation's decisions, projects and campaigns.
 This statement is not a binding policy on our members.
 Binding policy documents, codes of conduct or terms and conditions for events may refer to this statement.

+This statement was originally taken from Linux Australia's [Values Statement](http://linux.org.au/values) as it was at 2015-04-15.